phidatahq/phidata/README.md

 ## ✨ What is phidata?

-Phidata is a framework for building AI Assistants using function calling.

-Function calling is a powerful approach that allows LLMs to solve problems by running functions and intelligently choosing a course of action based on the response -- similar to how humans solve problems.
-For example:
+🤖 A framework for building AI Assistants using function calling: a powerful approach that allows LLMs to solve problems by taking actions and intelligently choosing their next step based on the response -- similar to how humans work.

+Simple examples:
-- To answer questions from a knowledge base, the Assistant will run a function to search its knowledge base if needed, then provide a context-aware response.
+- To answer questions from a knowledge base, the Assistant searches its knowledge base then provides a context-aware response.
-- To answer questions from a database, the Assistant will first run a function to show tables, then describe relevant tables and finally, run a query to get the answer.
+- To answer questions from a database, the Assistant first runs a function to show tables, then describe relevant tables to learn their structure, then searches the knowledge base for context and finally, run a query to get the answer.
+- To answer a customer query, the Assistant might search the order history, product description or its knowledge base depending on the question.
+Then takes the next step based on the result.

-Assistants come with built-in memory, knowledge, storage and tools, making it easy to advanced AI applications.
+Assistants come with built-in memory, knowledge, storage and tools, making it easy to AI applications.

 ![assistants-explanation](https://github.com/phidatahq/phidata/assets/22579644/7f420011-ab8c-410a-97cc-5ad2fc0fe9d8)